Construction information and updates

 All works will be carried out between the hours of 7am to 6pm, Monday to Saturday.
 This includes movement of trucks to and from the sites.
 In the unlikely event that work needs to take place outside of these hours, we will inform the community in advance of these changes.

 For more information on truck movements to and from site, download our Truck Movements Fact Sheet

-Earthworks at the northern end of the project, near Resolute Way roundabout, are now complete.
+Earthworks at the northern end of the project, near Resolute Way roundabout, were completed in March 2021.
 These works were necessary to create an access point for limestone and granite deliveries, and a construction zone for the northern breakwater.

 The stockpiles of sand at the northern breakwater site have been hyrdomulched (a protective layer) to stabilise the site as part of the project’s dust management plan.

 Construction of the northern breakwater commenced late April 2021.
 Click to view the progress of the northern breakwater.
 The northern breakwater reached its final length of 645m in early October 2021.
 The northern breakwater will now be built up to its final height of around 18.5m from the ocean floor.